Chapter 5. Using the command-line assistant powered by RHEL Lightspeed on RHEL systems

-The command-line assistant powered by RHEL Lightspeed is designed to assist both less experienced and experienced users to interact with RHEL by using the command-line interface.
-The command-line assistant can help you with tasks such as: answering RHEL related questions, assisting with troubleshooting, assisting with deciphering log entries, and many other tasks.
+The command-line assistant powered by RHEL Lightspeed helps you to interact with and find information about RHEL by using the command-line interface.
+Use the command-line assistant to answer RHEL-related questions, troubleshoot, interpret log entries, and perform many other tasks.

 Warning